Karen McDougal: Other appearances

+In 1999, McDougal was featured as the lead model for a print ad campaign for Patrón.
 Playboy released a Playboy Collectors' Figure Series limited edition doll in 2002 based on the likeness of McDougal and emphasized that it was an accurate model of her statuesque physique.
 Her collectors' figure was originally slated to be the first in the series to be released, however it was delayed due to redesigns.
 McDougal collaborated with fantasy sculptor Bill Toma in creating a limited edition bronze statuette titled Warrior Princess in 2003.
 McDougal posed for Toma in the creative process and the pedestal of each statuette bears her signature.

 In early 2004, McDougal appeared in a photo spread in the Italian edition of Vogue with fellow Playmates, Pamela Anderson, Audra Lynn and Tishara Cousino.
 It was a tennis themed men's fashion spread shot in Las Vegas by photographer David LaChapelle.
 The spread contained her first published nudes since her contract with Playboy expired years earlier.
 She traveled to Japan to be one of the eye candies for the wrestling bout between Scott Hall and Kevin Nash (The Outsiders) at Yokohama, Japan in May 2004.
 McDougal also participated in the 50th Anniversary celebrations of Playboy throughout the year at Las Vegas, New York and Moscow with other Playmates past and present.

 McDougal appeared in the 2005 Playmates at Play at the Playboy Mansion swimsuit calendar as the calendar girl of July.
 The calendar was the inaugural Playmates at Play calendar and it was shot on the grounds of Playboy Mansion in 2004.
 It was Playboys first attempt at creating a non-nude swimsuit calendar featuring Playmates, similar in style with those from Sports Illustrated Swimsuit Issue.
 While all Playmates appeared in bikinis in the calendar, in the case of McDougal and Hiromi Oshima, the "bikinis" were actually only painted on using body paint.

 In November 2006, McDougal was part of a trio of Playmates (along with Tina Marie Jordan and Katie Lohmann) that appeared in the "Celebrity Playmate Gift Guide" pictorial of Splat, a magazine for paintball enthusiasts.
 The pictorial showcased new paintball products for the 2006 holiday season.
 McDougal has also appeared in various pin-up posters, calendars, magazine covers, advertising campaigns, promotional events, clothing, swimwear and lingerie catalogs following her success as Playmate of the Year.